shorebirdtech/docs/docs/guides/multiple_deployment_tracks/ios.md

 We can validate the patch by re-launching the internal release.

 :::note
-If you are testing locally, you don't need to re-run `shorebird run` -- just re-launch the app from the device or emulator directly.
+If you are testing locally, you don't need to re-run `shorebird preview` -- just re-launch the app from the device or emulator directly.
 :::

 The first time the app is re-launched, we should still see the purple theme and shorebird will detect and install the patch in the background.
 Kill and re-launch the app a second time to see the applied patch.